PES 989J... "The Pest" ....Knockhill prep

 Thanks Baz, a little bit closer.

-Today I managed to get the rhs window fitted with a little help from my son who also helped me fit the drivers door to a more satisfying look to it.
+Today I managed to get the rhs window fitted with a little help from my son :) who also helped me fit the drivers door to a more satisfying look to it.
 Best we could do considering it is from a race car originally and fibreglass.
-At least as good as Lunwoods attempt.
+At least as good as Lunwoods attempt. :lol:

 Engine cover went on as well and so much easier with an extra pair of hands to keep it in place rather than balancing it on your head etc..
-I've always quite liked the idea of a bib spoiler on an Imp not only for looks but for its practical virtues on handling.
-When I repaired the front of the car I added brackets so I could fit one later.

-Engine cover went on as well and so much easier with an extra pair of hands to keep it in place rather than balancing it on your head etc..
 I've always quite liked the idea of a bib spoiler on an Imp not only for looks but for its practical virtues on handling.
 When I repaired the front of the car I added brackets so I could fit one later.

-First choice was using an abs plastic one from a Golf.
 Then I had a wee thought that a more traditional style may be worth a look at using aluminium mimicking the Hartwell style.
-Little undecided on which way to go even with using the alloy one I'm thinking of painting it in the body colour.

 Decisions..